mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 > 2. Verse;
 > 3. Transmitting of Predictions;

 That is *vyakarana*; that means predictions.
-In the *Lotus Sutra* I think you will find a chapter named *Vyakarana*, “Prediction.”
+In the *Lotus Sutra* you will find a chapter named *Vyakarana*, “Prediction.”
 Buddha Shakyamuni gave predictions to 500 arhats, and 500 lay people, et cetera.

 > 4. Interpolations;